mosra/m.css/doc/doxygen.rst

     :language: sh

-A modern, mobile-friendly drop-in replacement for the stock `Doxygen <http://www.doxygen.org>`_ HTML output, generated from Doxygen-produced XML files.
-Generated filenames and URLs are fully compatible with the stock output to avoid broken links once you switch.
+A modern, mobile-friendly drop-in replacement for the stock `Doxygen <http://www.doxygen.org>`_ HTML output, with a first-class search functionality.
+Generated from Doxygen-produced XML files, filenames and URLs are fully compatible with the stock output to avoid broken links once you switch.

 .. button-success:: http://doc.magnum.graphics